girishbathala/Word-Transformation-C-/README.md

 Say : n1 n2 n3 n4 or 1 3 4 5
 The source and destination strings

-Output : The cost of transforming one word to another or "-1" if it's not possible
+Output : The cost of transforming one word to another or "-1" if it's not possible<br />

-Assumptions : ( According to the sample test cases given in the challenge ) 1] Minimum length of each interim word is 3 <br />
+Assumptions : ( According to the sample test cases given in the challenge )<br />
+1] Minimum length of each interim word is 3 <br />
 2] Each word consists of only "CAPITAL" letter (26 in number), if incorperating other ASCII characters the code can be changed accordingly<br />